-What you need to do is figure out your monthly cost per $10,000 worth of vehicle for a 36 month lease.
+What you need to do is figure out your "real" monthly payment per $10,000 worth of vehicle.

 By doing this, you can compare any two lease deals no matter what car you're looking at or how much price difference there is.